Home

 Several of the links from the "Great Chain" extended across the Hudson during the Revolution are preserved on the grounds of West Point.
 Each link weighs 114 pounds.
 Image courtesy of US Military Academy, West Point.

-The British never attempted to breach West Point's defenses, but through underhanded means, still nearly captured the strategic base.
+The British never tried to breach West Point's defenses, but through underhanded means, still nearly captured the strategic base.

 In 1780, American general Benedict Arnold plotted to betray West Point to the Redcoats, but the plan was foiled by the capture of British spy John Andre.
-Perhaps the Revolution might not have ended in victory had West Point fallen into enemy hands.
+Perhaps the Revolution might not have ended in victory had West Point fallen.

 The US Military Academy is Established at West Point